espruino/Espruino/README_JIT.md

 Doesn't work:

+* `new X(...)`
-* Everything else
+* Everything not mentioned under `Works`

 Performance:

 * When calling a JIT function, we use existing FunctionCall code to set up args and an execution scope (so args can be passed in)
 * Variables are referenced at the start just once and stored on the stack
-  * We could also maybe extend it to allow caching of constant field access, for instance 'console.log'
+  * We could also maybe extend it to allow caching of constant field accesses, for instance 'console.log'
-* Built-in functions could be called directly, which would be a TON faster
+* Built-in global functions are called directly which is a ton faster, but methods like 'console.log' are not currently
 * Peephole optimisation could still be added (eg. removing `push r0, pop r0`) but this is the least of our worries
 * Stuff is in place to allow ints to be stored on the stack and converted when needed.
-This could maybe allow us to keep some vars as ints.
+This could allow us to keep some vars as ints, but control flow makes this hard
 * When a function is called we load up the address as a 32 bit literal each time.
 We could maybe have a constant pool or local stub functions?
-* When we emit code, we just use StringAppend which can be very slow.
-We should use an iterator (it's an easy win for compile performance)

 Possible improvements: